GazzolaLab/BR2-vision-based-smoothing/README.md

 ## Publication

-Kim, Chang, Shih, Uppalapati, Halder, Krishnan, Mehta and Gazzola <strong>A physics-informed , vision-based method to reconstruct all deformation modes in slender bodies</strong>, IEEE Robotics and Automation Letters (In Review)
+Kim, Chang, Shih, Uppalapati, Halder, Krishnan, Mehta and Gazzola <strong>A physics-informed, vision-based method to reconstruct all deformation modes in slender bodies</strong>, IEEE ICRA 2022
 ```
-@article{Kim2021,
-abstract = {This paper is concerned with the problem of esti- mating (interpolating and smoothing) the shape (pose and the six modes of deformation) of a slender flexible body from multiple camera measurements.
-This problem is important in both biol- ogy, where slender, soft, and elastic structures are ubiquitously encountered across species, and in engineering, particularly in the area of soft robotics.
-The proposed mathematical formulation for shape estimation is physics-informed, based on the use of the special Cosserat rod theory whose equations encode slender body mechanics in the presence of bending, shearing, twisting and stretching.
-The approach is used to derive numerical algorithms which are experimentally demonstrated for fiber reinforced and cable-driven soft robot arms.
-These experimental demonstrations show that the methodology is accurate (<5 mm error, three times less than the arm diameter) and robust to noise and uncertainties.
-CONTINUUM},
-author = {Kim, Seung Hyun and Chang, Heng-Sheng and Shih, Chia-Hsien and Uppalapati, Naveen Kumar and Halder, Udit},
-file = {:Users/skim0119/Documents/Mendeley Desktop/2021 - Kim et al. - A physics-informed , vision-based method to reconstruct all deformation modes in slender bodies.pdf:pdf},
+@inproceedings{kim2022smoothing,
-title = {{A physics-informed , vision-based method to reconstruct all deformation modes in slender bodies}},
+title = "A physics-informed, vision-based method to reconstruct all deformation modes in slender bodies",
+author = "Kim, {Seung Hyun} and Chang, {Heng Sheng} and Shih, {Chia Hsien} and Uppalapati, {Naveen Kumar} and Udit Halder and Girish Krishnan and Mehta, {Prashant G.} and Mattia Gazzola",
-year = {2021}
+year = "2022",
+doi = "10.1109/ICRA46639.2022.9811909",
+series = "Proceedings - IEEE International Conference on Robotics and Automation",
+booktitle = "2022 IEEE International Conference on Robotics and Automation, ICRA 2022",
 }
 ```